PawseySC/singularity-containers/_episodes/44-setup-singularity.md

 #### Install Vagrant on Windows

-According to the [Sylabs admin docs](https://sylabs.io/guides/3.5/admin-guide/installation.html#windows), there is a set of tools to install (including Vagrant):
+According to the [Singularity admin docs](https://singularity.hpcng.org/admin-docs/3.5/installation.html#windows), there is a set of tools to install (including Vagrant):

 * [Git for Windows](https://git-for-windows.github.io/)
 * [VirtualBox for Windows](https://www.virtualbox.org/wiki/Downloads)